26th January - 2nd February 2015

 Maximum Number of Participants: 13

 Physical Difficulty: Beginner.
-There will be no difficult climbing or hikes.
+Basic mobility is required, but there will be no difficult climbing or hikes.
 Winter conditions in northern Norway can be harsh, and you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds, but conditions are usually far better than one would expect.
 While not difficult, flying in a Cessna might turn your stomach a bit, but with proper medication this can be avoided.

 Special offer: sign up to both 'Winter Paradise' (Northern Iceland) and 'Northern Spirits' workshops, and receive a €300 discount!